2 dead, child injured in shooting incident at Texas A&M-Commerce residence hall

 Students and staff members on campus were asked to shelter in place as a "precautionary measure" as university police investigated the shooting at Pride Rock Residence Hall.
 The order was lifted after about an hour, but the residence hall remained blocked off, campus police said.

-University Police Department Chief Bryan Vaughn said officers responded to a call that came from another building resident at approximately 10:17 a.m. local time.
-Upon arrival, officers found two dead women in a room.
+University Police Chief Bryan Vaughn said officers responded to a call from another building resident at about 10:17 a.m. local time.
+Officers found two dead women in a room.

 "A third person, a small child who is approximately 2 years old who is in stable condition, was also in the room," Vaughn said.